dhax/go-base/README.md

 Easily extendible RESTful API boilerplate aiming to follow idiomatic go and best practice.

+The goal of this boiler is to have a solid and structured foundation to build upon on.

 ### Features
+The following feature set is a minimal selection of typical Web API requirements:

 - Configuration using [viper](https://github.com/spf13/viper)
 - CLI features using [cobra](https://github.com/spf13/cobra)
 - [dep](https://github.com/golang/dep) for dependency management